 VP of Marketing

 Marketing VP roles require up to 14 years of experience in the industry.
 By the time you’re ready for this role, you should have finely honed leadership, technical, and business skills.
-You’ll also be required to act as the company diplomat, working across departments to strengthen the company’s focus and often act as a spokesperson to public audiences.
-You may also have a hand in interviewing and hiring for other leadership positions within the company.
+You’ll also act as the company diplomat, working across departments to strengthen the company’s focus and often act as a spokesperson to public audiences.
+You may also have a hand in interviewing and hiring for other marketing leadership positions within the company.